theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-for-alteryx-news.md

     ---

-    Xtract for Alteryx now uses the release date of a software update to create the version number, e.g., 2024.7.23.1 instead of 1.21.2.34.
-Find the complete version history in [changelog](changelog.md).
+    The version numbers in the [changelog](changelog.md) now incorporate the release date of the software, e.g., 2024.7.23.1 instead of 1.21.2.34.

     ---